-At Joe Durham Jr., P.C., our Columbus pedestrian accident attorneys understand that the physical and mental impacts of such an accident can be incredibly traumatic and often change the life of not only the victim but his or her family as well.
+At Joe Durham Jr., P.C., our dedicated Columbus pedestrian accident attorneys fully comprehend the physical and emotional toll that such scenarios can exact.
+These incidents can be incredibly traumatic and have the potential to profoundly impact not only the victim but also their family members.

 What Should I Do After a Pedestrian Accident?